Kona police officer becomes first member of force on Hawaii island to test positive for coronavirus

 A Kona patrol officer has tested positive for COVID-19, the first confirmed case involving a sworn officer of the Hawaii Police Department.

-The officer underwent testing last week and received the test results over the weekend, according to Assistant Chief Robert Wagner of the Kona Station.
+The officer underwent testing April 16 and received the positive test results over the weekend, according to Assistant Chief Robert Wagner of the Kona Station.

-The officer is on paid leave, in home isolation and remains asymptomatic, Wagner said.
+The officer is on paid leave, in isolation at home and remains asymptomatic, Wagner said.

-Wagner said the Kona Station was thoroughly sanitized over the weekend and more than 50 officers assigned to the station have undergone testing Monday.
-All the tests results came back negative.
+Wagner said the Kona Station was thoroughly sanitized over the weekend and that more than 50 officers assigned to the station underwent testing Monday.
+All tests results came back negative.

-Though the Kona patrol officer is the first sworn officer at the police department to test positive for COVID-19, he is the second employee.

-A clerk at the police department in Hilo recently tested positive for coronavirus, Wagner said.
-It’s unknown how she contracted it.
+Though the Kona patrol officer is the first sworn officer at the Police Department to test positive for COVID-19, he is the second employee.
+A clerk at Police Department headquarters in Hilo tested positive for coronavirus about a week ago, Wagner said.
+It’s unknown at this time how the employee contracted it.

+The Kona patrol officer is the first confirmed coronavirus case involving a police officer in the neighbor islands.

+There are no confirmed coronavirus cases involving police officers in Maui County or Kauai County.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.